 What's better?
 Water rowing vs magnetic rowing

-Water rowing is generally considered better by athletes, they're more difficult to use, they're more durable and give you a more accurate sensation of rowing.
+Water rowing machines are generally considered to be better by athletes as they're more difficult to use, more durable and will give you a more accurate sensation of rowing.
 Magnetic rowers, however, are more affordable, quieter, and lighter than water rowers, so that might just win you over.